Jan Scott-Frazier

-Jan Scott-Frazier (born Scott Frazier) is an American who has worked in various roles of the Japanese anime industry for 20 years, including producer.
+Jan Scott-Frazier (born Scott Frazier, March 22, 1965 – December 3, 2024) was an American animator and translator who worked in various roles in the Japanese anime industry for 20 years, including producer.
 Frazier was one of the few foreigners to work in the Japanese anime industry.
+Jan Scott Frazier died on December 3rd, 2024.
+She was 59 years old.

-Career
+Life and career

-Frazier moved to Japan in April 1987 and switched into an animation education program that October.
-She would eventually teach at the school in December 1988.
+Frazier moved to Japan in April 1987 and switched to an animation education program that October.
+She eventually taught at the school in December 1988.
 Frazier was in Hangzhou, China when the Tiananmen Square protests of 1989 escalated.
 During her drive to the airport, she was briefly shot at.
-During Frazier's career she worked in many roles including animation checker, photographer, inbetweener, and others.
+During Frazier's career, she worked in many roles including animation checker, photographer and inbetweener.
 Starting in 1992, Frazier set up TAO, a studio in Thailand and ran it for 4 1/2 years.
-Riots also occurred in Bangkok when Frazier was working there.
+Riots also occurred in Bangkok when Frazier worked there.
 Izumi Matsumoto in 1994 created the first digital manga, named Comic On, with Frazier producing.